gar1t/gage-save/tests/lib-util.md

     >>> check_vml_version("not a valid spec")
     Traceback (most recent call last):
-    ...
-    ValueError: invalid version spec 'not a valid spec': ...
+    ValueError: invalid version spec 'not a valid spec': Expected end or semicolon (after name and no valid version specifier)

 ## Format duration